-- 5. (Optional) If you use content configuration forms, retrieve values from fields on these forms and use them as needed. - 6.
-Create a properties file for the plug-in.
-You can use the samples in the API Plug-in documentation as models for your properties files.
+- 6. (Optional) If you use content configuration forms, retrieve values from fields on these forms and use them as needed. - 7.
+If applicable, do one of the following: - Configure sorting and pagination parameters for static tables (see page 423) - Configure sorting and pagination parameters for dynamic tables (see page 424) - Configure Page Size attribute to configure pagination for a select box (see page 353)

-- 7. If applicable, do one of the following: - Configure sorting and pagination parameters for static tables (see page 384) - Configure sorting and pagination parameters for dynamic tables (see page 385) - Configure Page Size attribute to configure pagination for a select box (see page 308) - 8.
-Create a folder to store the following: - The properties file
+- 8. Create a folder to store the following: - The properties file